The Only 2 States That Don’t Observe Daylight Saving Time

 If you live there, you already know who you lucky ducks are.

 Hawaii abandoned the law in 1967 because, well, it just didn’t make sense.
 One of the benefits of Daylight Saving Time is that there’s more daylight in the evening.
 But in Hawaii, the sun rises and sets at about the same time every day, TIME reports.
-Here are 11 more things you probably didn’t know about Daylight Saving Time.
+Here are 11 more Daylight Saving Time facts.

 A few U.S. territories also refrain from observing Daylight Saving Time: the commonwealths of Puerto Rico and the Northern Marina Islands; the U.S. Virgin Islands; American Samoa; and Guam.

-Some states have drafted bills to adhere to daylight saving year round or end the practice altogether but for now, the rest of the country still has to change its clocks twice a year.
-Ever wondered why Daylight Saving Time start at 2 a.m.?
-Here’s your answer.
+Some states have drafted bills to adhere to daylight saving year-round or end the practice altogether but for now, the rest of the country still has to change its clocks twice a year.
+By the way, here’s why Daylight Saving Time starts at 2 a.m.

 So yes, you have every right to be annoyed when March rolls around, but getting your body used to the time change doesn’t have to be a struggle.
 Next, read up on how the idea for Daylight Saving Time started.